Travel the World

 9. Revel in Irish Folklore

 A visit to Ireland isn’t complete without some traditional Irish folklore.
-In a land famous for fairies, merrows and leprechauns, the mysterious Giant’s Causeway-the only UNESCO World Heritage Site in Northern Ireland-is the setting for one of the most cherished legends.
+In a land famous for fairies, merrows and leprechauns, the mysterious Giant’s Causeway—the only UNESCO World Heritage Site in Northern Ireland—is the setting for one of the most cherished legends.
 According to tales, the remarkable stones were the work of an Irish giant, Fionn mac Cumhail (Finn McCool).
 He built the Causeway to keep his feet dry while he walked to Scotland.
-Locals speak of the Causeway’s Chimney Stacks and Organ as proof that McCool lived here, while geologists suggest that a volcanic eruption 60 million years ago created the 40,000 interlocking basalt columns that amaze Causeway visitors today.
+Locals speak of the Causeway’s Chimney Stacks and Organ as proof that McCool lived here, while geologists suggest that a volcanic eruption 60-million years ago created the 40,000 interlocking basalt columns that amaze Causeway visitors today.
+Check out more gorgeous rock formations from around the world.

 10. Dine on Irish Cuisine

 If you thought Irish cuisine was solely based on the beloved potato, think again.
 Foodies are discovering that Ireland is a must-dine destination.
+(Here are 10 more must-visit destinations for foodies.)
 Traditional dishes such as Irish stew, soda bread, farmhouse cheese, and colcannon (cabbage/kale and potatoes) are still on the menu, but the new wave of Irish cooking focuses on fresh, locally-grown ingredients and the catch of the day.
 Wild Atlantic salmon, plump oysters, melt-in-your-mouth scallops and poached lobster complete for your appetite with Dublin Bay prawns, char-grilled swordfish and grilled sole.
 Ireland’s seafood bounty is so famous (and delicious) that it has inspired the annual Galway International Oyster and Seafood Festival each September.